Mark N. Atkinson

 Mark Neville Atkinson (born 11 February 1969, in Sydney, New South Wales) is a former Australian cricket player, who played for Tasmania.
 He played for the Tigers from 1990 until 2000, and was a regular feature in both their first class and one-day sides.

 Mark Atkinson is a current cricket coach and former first-class player, representing Tasmania, the Prime Ministers XI and Australia 'A' teams in a successful 10-year career throughout the 1990s and early 2000s.

-Atkinson was a cornerstone player in an excellent era for Tasmanian and Australian cricket, serving as the Tigers' wicketkeeper-batsman throughout.
+Atkinson was a cornerstone player in the era for Tasmanian and Australian cricket, serving as the Tigers' wicketkeeper-batsman throughout.
 In a team that featured record-breaking players like Ricky Ponting, Colin Miller, Dene Hills, Jamie Cox and Michael DiVenuto, Atkinson's first-class record rendered him unlucky not to receive full Test honours.
-Nevertheless, Atkinson carved a fine reputation as an outstanding gloveman and consistent batsman and went on to play in multiple Sheffield Shield finals.
+Nevertheless, Atkinson maintained a reputation as an outstanding gloveman and consistent batsman and went on to play in multiple Sheffield Shield finals.
 He currently holds the record for the most dismissals by a Tasmanian wicketkeeper.

 Through both playing and now coaching, Atkinson's involvement in cricket spans from grassroots through to the elite level.
 Today, he is founder and Managing Director of Elite Cricket, a cricket coaching venture that services players of all skill-levels in Sydney and its surrounds.
 His insight and coaching methods have seen him sought out for private sessions with current and former Test cricketers and professionals alike.